 Here is a summary of the sequenced lessons covered during the first three Montessori elementary years.

-- Decimal system including concept of number and quantitative relationships
+- A decimal system including the concept of number and quantitative relationships

 - The four fundamental operations with whole numbers, fractions, and decimal fractions